kmad/kmad.github.io/_posts/2025-12-30-AI-Hedonic-Treadmill.md

 ## Key Takeaways and Why It Matters

-The results from this benchmark paint a bullish picture for scaling enthusiasts.
+The results from this benchmark paint a bullish picture for scaling.
 Non-thinking models taper off quickly, often crumbling under error accumulation in the context window.
-But "thinking" variants—leveraging step-by-step reasoning—extend horizons dramatically, sometimes by orders of magnitude.
-This isn't just academic; it's a signal that investments in compute could unlock agents capable of managing workflows like software debugging, data analysis, or even supply chain optimization without constant human oversight.
+But "thinking" variants — leveraging step-by-step reasoning — extend horizons dramatically, sometimes by orders of magnitude.
+This isn't just academic; it's a signal that investments in compute can and will unlock agents capable of managing workflows like software debugging, data analysis, and other economically useful tasks.

-Zuck's billions make sense in this light.
+The industry's ask for billions (trillions?) make sense in this light.
 We're not plateauing; we're on the cusp of compounding gains that could redefine productivity.
-If long-horizon execution keeps scaling as the paper suggests, the economic payoff could justify every dollar.
-The AI race isn't about scraping more data—it's about building systems that *do* more, reliably, over time.
-Watch this space; the next jumps might not show up on MMLU scores, but they'll transform how we work.
+If long-horizon execution keeps scaling as the paper suggests, the economic payoff will be significant (and, as of December 2025, we may be seeing the first inklings of this now).
+The AI race isn't just about data, it's building systems that "do" more, reliably, over time, for economically useful tasks.

 # Appendix